 This is something that I can’t really explain, and that for some reason exhausts me.
 Upon getting close to the airport, you’ll find a road block where they military will ask you to show your passport.
 Before getting inside the terminal, you will have to show your passport again.
 Then, you’ll have to go through security – shoes off and all.

 After checking in, you’ll have to wait in the main lobby until your flight is called and then you’ll have to go through security again.

 Withdrawing cash is easy

 Cash is king in Ethiopia, and you will need it to pay anything – from small fees to enter a museum, to restaurant bills and even tours.
-You can change cash at the airport as soon as you arrive (the exchange rate is the same you’ll get in town, but it’s much easier to get it done there).
+Credit cards aren’t easily accepted – even when they tell you they are!
+You can exchange foreign currency at the airport as soon as you arrive (the exchange rate is the same you’ll get in town, but it’s much easier to get it done there).